 Other Animal Food

 While you may think it may be okay to substitute horse food for cow, goat, or bird food for a few days until you can get into town to get more horse food, you would be mistaken.
-Non-medicated cow, goat, and bird foods are not good for your horses, and medicated feeds can be fatal!
+Non-medicated While "cow" can be defined to refer exclusively to female cattle, at The Open Sanctuary Project we refer to domesticated cattle of all ages and sexes as "cows.", goat, and bird foods are not good for your horses, and medicated feeds can be fatal!